LineageOS/android_packages_modules_Virtualization/encryptedstore/README.md

 Any data written in encrypted storage is persisted and is available next time the VM is run.

-Encrypted Storage is backed by a para-virtualized block device on the guest which is further backed by a qcow2 disk image in the host.
+Encrypted Storage is backed by a para-virtualized block device on the guest which is further backed by a disk image file in the host.
 The block device is formatted with an ext4 filesystem.

 ## Security